bolt/project/README.md

 DATABASE_URL=mysql://root:"root%1"@127.0.0.1:3306/four
 ```

 Then, build and copy assets, create the database and add fixtures:

 ```bash
 make install
 make db-reset
 ```

-Run Bolt using the built-in webserver, or Docker:
+Run Bolt using the built-in webserver, Docker or your own preferred webserver:

 ```bash
 bin/console server:start
 ```

-or
+or…

 ```bash
 make docker-install
 ```

-… And you're good to go!
+Finally, open the new installation in a browser.
+If you've used one of the
+commands above, you'll find the frontpage at http://127.0.0.1:8000/
+The Bolt admin panel can be found at http://127.0.0.1:8000/bolt

+The installation process created the first user.
+The username is `admin` and
+the default password is `admin%1`